FAR-Lab/Interactive-Lab-Hub/Lab 3/demo/README.md

 `(woz) pi@yourHostname:~/Interactive-Lab-Hub/Lab 3/demo $ python app.py`

-In the browser of a computer on the same network navigate to http://yourHostname.local:5000/ where in my case my hostname is ixe00
+In the browser of a computer on the same network, navigate to http://yourHostname.local:5000/ where in my case my hostname is ixe00

 ![](./imgs/page.png)

-The interface will immediately begin streaming the accelerometer to let you know if your participant shakes their magic 8 ball.
-The eavesdrop button will begin streaming audio from the pi to your browser (note their is a noticeable delay it is best to start eavesdropping right at the beginning).
-To have the pi speak you can write in the text box and hit send or press enter.
+The interface will immediately begin streaming the accelerometer to let you know if your participant shakes their Magic 8 ball.
+The "eavesdrop" button will begin streaming audio from the Pi to your browser (note their is a noticeable delay it is best to start eavesdropping right at the beginning).
+To have the Pi speak, you can write in the text box and hit send or press enter.

 ## Notes